Canada’s Ultimate Dog Resource – Parks, Breeds & More

 Choosing the right dog breed is one of the most important steps before adopting a furry friend in Canada.
 Different breeds have unique personalities, exercise needs, and care requirements.
 Explore our dog breed profiles to learn which dogs are best for Canadian families, apartment living, active lifestyles, or first-time owners.

-Skye Terrier with a long, flowing gray coat and large upright ears sitting on a dirt trail in a forest, looking calm and friendly with its tongue out.
+Bloodhound with a reddish-brown coat and long ears sitting on a dirt path surrounded by greenery, looking calm and attentive.

 Barkley, your Dog Name Assistant